 Can I Bring Sewing Needles on a Plane?

-Are sewing needles allowed in carry on luggage?
+Are sewing needles allowed in carry-on luggage?
+How about other sewing supplies?
 Find out here!

 If you're a sewist who is planning on getting on an airplane in the near future, you may have the question: Can I Bring Sewing Needles on a Plane?